Non-unitary Wightman CFTs and non-unitary vertex algebras: Introduction

 \begin{mainres} There is a natural equivalence of categories between non-unitary M\"obius-covariant Wightman conformal field theories on $S^1$ and M\"obius vertex algebras equipped with a family of quasiprimary generators. \end{mainres}

-Our result does not require unitarity or the existence of an invariant bilinear form, and we do not require that the homogeneous subspaces for the grading by conformal dimensions be finite-dimensional.
+Our result does not require unitarity or the existence of an invariant bilinear form (invariant in the sense of vertex algebras, see Section \ref{sec: invariant forms} for further discussion), and we do not require that the homogeneous subspaces for the grading by conformal dimensions be finite-dimensional.
 There are many important examples of CFTs arising in mathematical and theoretical physics which require this level of generality, and in particular non-unitarity arises from the CFT-approach to classical critical phenomena, and from string theory.
 Specific examples include the non-unitary Virasoro minimal models, affine vertex algebras at non-critical level (both universal and simple quotient), bosonic $\bbN$-graded affine W-algebras (again universal and simple quotient), and the $\beta \gamma$-ghost vertex algebra with central charge $c=2$ (along with other ``$A$-graded'' vertex algebras which arise in logarithmic conformal field theory).
 As a result of our theorem there are canonical Wightman CFTs associated to these models, which demonstrates significant functional analytic regularity that is not otherwise apparent.

-The constructions going from Wightman CFTs to vertex algebras and back are given in Sections~\ref{sec: VOA to Wightman} and \ref{sec: Wightman to VOA}, respectively.
+The constructions going from suitably defined Wightman CFTs to vertex algebras and back are given in Sections~\ref{sec: VOA to Wightman} and \ref{sec: Wightman to VOA}, respectively.
 These are shown to give an equivalence of categories in Section~\ref{sec: equivalence of categories}.
 The vertex algebra $\cV$ associated to a Wightman CFT with domain $\cD$ is constructed as a certain subspace $\cV \subset \cD$.
-Conversely, the Wightman CFT associated to $\cV$ is constructed as an extension $\cV \subset \cD \subset \prod \cV(n)$.
+Conversely, the Wightman CFT associated to $\cV$ is constructed as an extension $\cV \subset \cD \subset \prod \cV(n)$, where $\prod \cV(n)$ is the algebraic completion (see Section \ref{sec: VOA to Wightman}).
 We note that at this level of generality (allowing each weight space $\cV(n)$ to be infinite-dimensional) it is not a priori clear that there is a single Wightman CFT for each vertex algebra, and it seems plausible that there could be families of `Wightman completions' of a single vertex algebra.
-However, as a consequence of our result, there is indeed a unique Wightman CFT for each M\"obius vertex algebra.
+However, as a consequence of our result, there is indeed a unique Wightman CFT for each M\"obius vertex algebra generated by quasiprimary fields.

 A very useful and inspiring heuristic discussion on the connection between Wightman CFTs and vertex algebras can be found in \cite[\S1.2]{Kac98}.
 However, the arguments given there do not appear to be aimed to give precise mathematical details on this connection.
 More recently, three of the present authors gave a rigorous proof that \emph{unitary} M\"obius vertex algebras were equivalent to \emph{unitary} Wightman CFTs possessing an additional analytic property called \emph{uniformly bounded order}, provided that the homogeneous subspaces for the grading by conformal dimensions were finite-dimensional \cite{RaymondTanimotoTener22}.
 The present article generalizes the previous result to possibly non-unitary theories, also dropping the requirements of uniformly bounded order and finite-dimensional weight spaces.
 As the techniques historically used to study Wightman theories involve careful analysis of the norm topology on the space of states, there is significant new work required to generalize our previous results to the non-unitary setting.